jg-digital-media/jgdm-woocommerce-selectors/README.md

 + `/privacy/` - WooCommerce Privacy Page
 + `/refund_returns/` - Refund and Returns Page.

 This document contains the out of the box ID, Class and other CSS selectors that I've identified should be used to customise the appearance of your WooCommerce Shop.
-Unfortunately for the moment they're not theme agnostic which means right now they work only for a customised theme.
+Unfortunately for the moment they're not theme agnostic which means right now they work only for a custom theme that you make yourself.
 More work is required.

 So for now, If any of these selectors don't work or if you notice anything I might have missed, let me know via a pull request and I'll look at the problem.  :)